Ukraine claims early success in counteroffensive as Zelensky vows to 'chase' Russians to the border - KESQ

 The counteroffensive comes as a delegation of 14 international experts from the International Atomic Energy Agency (IAEA) arrived in Kyiv ahead of a planned visit to the Russian-held Zaporizhzhia nuclear power plant in southern Ukraine later this week.

+The Russian-appointed leader for the Zaporizhzhia region, Vladimir Rogov, claimed that the holes were the result of a Ukrainian military strike on the complex.

+CNN has geolocated and confirmed the authenticity of the photos, but not the claims that the holes were the result of a Ukrainian military strike.

-Ukraine and Russia continued to blame each other Tuesday for shelling the area around the plant and raising fears of a nuclear disaster.
+Ukraine and Russia continued to blame each other Tuesday for shelling the area around the plant.
 CNN is unable to verify who is responsible.

 Russian authorities — who now control the plant and the nearby city of Enerhodar — reported artillery strikes early Tuesday morning close to a spent fuel storage building.